Do you know… Seabrook Island is home to a healthy population of the American alligator (Alligator mississippiensis)?

 - Be alert around the shore of freshwater ponds or wetlands.

-SIPOA Alligator Program Policy: Alligators less than four feet long are incapable of eating anything larger than a small turtle and do not pose a threat to even small pets or people.
-Alligators at least four feet in length that pose a threat to people, pets or property are considered “nuisance alligators.”
-If you have a concern about an aggressive or nuisance alligator, call Seabrook Island Security at (843) 768-0822 immediately.
+Seabrook Island Property Owners’ Association (SIPOA) has developed a policy for determining whether or not an alligator qualifies as a “nuisance alligator” and therefore warrants removal under the South Carolina Department of Natural Resources (SCDNR) Nuisance Alligator Program.
+If you have a concern about an aggressive or nuisance alligator, call Seabrook Island Security at (843) 768-6641 immediately.
 If SIPOA staff and Security determine that removal is warranted, a professional alligator trapper licensed by the SCDNR will be summoned to remove the animal.
 Click here to read the full SIPOA Alligator Program Policy.